Importance of Benchmarking

 By examining the efficiency of a strategy, by reviewing their profitability with money management applied, the existence of big stops can no longer be hidden and the real power of a strategy (or lack of power) is revealed.

-As you can see Key Level, when a conservative 2% Fixed Percentage money management strategy is applied, has hypothetically made $226m compared to the Turtle strategy’s $223m giving Key Level a higher 25% CAGR.
+As you can see Key Level, when a conservative 2% Fixed Percentage money management strategy is applied, has hypothetically made $387m compared to the Turtle strategy’s $419m giving Turtles only a small advantage over Key Level.

-Key Level is the more efficient, profitable and therefore, superior strategy.
+Key Level is a very efficient and profitable strategy.

 Remember it’s always important to look under the hood!